rankutah/blog/sites/rank-utah/content/pricing.md

 - Heavy request bursts may be queued to maintain quality

 ### How long does a new website take?
-Websites can be built in 2–3 weeks with regular coordination.
+Websites can be built in under 3 weeks with regular coordination.

 {{< /faqs >}}